jpal91/basedpyright-zed/README.md

 I spent about 4-5 hours trying to figure out how to get this to work correctly.
 I couldn't find anything on issues, the web, or anywhere else on how to make `basedpyright` work consistently in a workspace.
 If you've figured it out, **PLEASE** for the love of everything message me and let me know how to do it so I can get rid of this extension.

-#### Was It Necessary To Write a Long `README` Just For This?

-I spent that much time trying to not re-invent the wheel, only to give in and re-invent the wheel.
-I may as well take 15 mins to justify myself.

 <br/>

 Below are is the remainder of the original `README` (with `alt` added).
 Enjoy!